Hoyasumii/bee-movie/README.md

 Wait for my signal.
 Take him out.

-He'll have nauseous for a few hou
+He'll have nauseous for a few hour